section-engineering-education/engineering-education/content/articles/guide-to-run-react-native-app-with-typescript/index.md

 - `content`: Dummy article content.

 ### Fetching posts
-To implement the functionality of fetching the posts, we will work on `components/Posts.tsx`.
+To implement the functionality of fetching the posts, navigate to your `components/Posts.tsx` file.
 First;

 - Import  `StyleSheet` and the dummy posts: